-The Muscatatuck Urban Training Complex (MUTC) was developed in conjunction with the State of Indiana as a large urban training site that leveraged existing masonry buildings, and which supports Camp Atterbury urban training requirements, while also providing a unique training venue for other Army units, DoD exercises and Federal agencies.
+The Muscatatuck Urban Training Center (MUTC) was developed in conjunction with the State of Indiana as a large urban training site that leveraged existing masonry buildings, and which supports Camp Atterbury urban training requirements, while also providing a unique training venue for other Army units, DoD exercises and Federal agencies.

 The Army urban training facility strategy uses a general framework to validate and program when and where facilities are built.
 The fielding framework is outlined by five stationing-based goals:

 The Army uses these five fielding guidelines to program urban facilities across a six year programming window.
 Army urban training facilities are constructed to meet long term training requirements.
 Army urban training facilities are not being constructed as a reactionary measure to mimic site specific deployments in any specific operational region.
 Army urban training facilities will not be abandoned as the Army operational focus changes.

 To speak with Scheduling or or Range Operations at MUTC, call 1-317-247-41010 or 41777.
 Email MUTC information specialists.